utwente-fmt/STARS/README.md

-# STARS toolchain: Scheduling and Temporal Analysis of Resource-constrained Sdf
+# STARS toolchain: Scheduling and Temporal Analysis of Resource-constrained SDF graphs.
+Please refer to STARS_InstructionManual.pdf for instructions on getting started with STARS toolchain.